 How the scam works

-A scammer will send you an invoice for an advertisement or listing in a publication.
+A scammer will call you or send you an invoice regarding an advertisement or listing in a publication.

 The invoice may be:

 - for an advertisement that you did not order

 - for a publication that doesn’t exist or has limited distribution